bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 #### Objects

 Read, write, and delete permissions on individual objects may be determined by filtering returned flows on the object.
-This may be done by setting `flow_tag.auth_classes.includes` to relevant claimed auth classes (e.g. auth classes with read permissions if read permissions on the object are to be verified).
+This may be done by setting `flow_tag.auth_classes` to relevant claimed auth classes (e.g. auth classes with read permissions if read permissions on the object are to be verified).
 If `referenced_by_flows` in the returned data is empty, the request DOES NOT have the relevant permissions.
 If `referenced_by_flows` in the returned data is empty, the request DOES have the relevant permissions.

 #### Webhooks

-Read, write, and delete permissions on individual webhooks may be determined via auth classes listed in the `auth_classes` tag on the webhook.
+Read, write, and delete permissions on webhooks may be determined via auth classes listed in the `auth_classes` tag on webhooks.
-This may be done via the `/sources/{sourceId}/tags/auth_classes` endpoint.
+The webhooks endpoint may be filtered to those with specific auth classes using the `tag.auth_closses` query parameter.

 ### Handling rejected requests